 1031 Exchange

-A 1031 exchange, also known as a like-kind exchange or a Starker exchange, is a tax-deferred transaction in the United States that allows an investor to sell a real estate property and then reinvest the proceeds in another property of equal or greater value, without paying capital gains taxes on the sale.
+A 1031 exchange, also known as a like-kind exchange or a Starker exchange, is a tax-deferred transaction in the United States.
+It allows an investor to sell a real estate property and then reinvest the proceeds in another property of equal or greater value, without paying capital gains taxes on the sale.

-In a 1031 exchange, the capital gains taxes that would normally be owed on the sale of the property are deferred until the new property is sold, potentially allowing the investor to defer taxes indefinitely if they continue to reinvest in like-kind properties.
+A 1031 exchange defers the capital gains taxes normally owed on the sale of the property until the sale of the new property.
+Potentially, an investor can defer taxes indefinitely if they continue to reinvest in like-kind properties.
 This can be a powerful tool for real estate investors looking to grow their portfolios while minimizing tax liabilities.

-It’s important to note that the rules surrounding 1031 exchanges can be complex and require careful planning and execution to ensure compliance with IRS regulations.
-Therefore, it’s recommended that investors consult with a qualified tax professional or financial advisor before pursuing a 1031 exchange.
+The rules surrounding 1031 exchanges can be complex and require careful planning and execution to ensure compliance with IRS regulations.
+Therefore, it is best for investors to consult with a qualified tax professional or financial advisor before pursuing a 1031 exchange.

 How STRATAFOLIO Helps

-STRATAFOLIO organizes your documents for each property so that when it comes time to sell, you have everything you need in one place.
+STRATAFOLIO organizes your documents for each property so when it’s time to sell, everything you need is in one place.
 Additionally, you can “sell” a property in STRATAFOLIO, which will show you analytics surrounding acquisitions, along with the value of the property.
 Contact us today to speak with an expert.